Wizcorp/git-signed/Readme.md

 Requirements
 ------------

-You will need GPG installed locally on your machine.
+You will need `gpgme` installed locally on your machine.

-  - Arch Linux: yaourt -S gpgme
+  - Arch Linux: `pacman -S gpgme` or `yaourt -S gpgme`
-  - Ubuntu: apt-get install gpgme
+  - Ubuntu: `apt-get install gpgme`
-  - macOS: brew install gpgme
+  - macOS: `brew install gpgme`

-Git already ships with `gpg` on Windows.
+Windows users do not need to install gpgme, we will be using the copy of gnupg that is installed alongside `git`.

 Installation
 ------------